 When using a high number of input variables, the machine-learned understanding of “closeness” can be compromised.
 This situation, known as the curse of dimensionality, can be avoided by limiting your input variables to only those that are most relevant to predicting the output.

-Naïve Bayes employs the Bayes Theorem of Probability to classify content.
+Like other beginner algorithms, the Naïve Bayes algorithm is a classifier that uses training data in a simple manner with powerful outputs.
+Naïve Bayes employs the Bayes theorem of probability to classify content.
 The Bayes Theorem calculates probability of an event occurring or a hypothesis being true based on prior knowledge, making the model able to handle two types of probabilities:

 - Determining class

 - Determining a conditional probability of each class, provided X value